Korusuke/WebEye/README.md

 ## Setup
 - `npm install` in base directory and also in `./client`
-- Change the MongoDB URI in "./config/keys.js"
+- Change the password for mlabs db in "./secrets.js"
 - `npm run dev`

 ## File Structure